About

 • Science class with Mr. Schnur

-• Art club with Mr. Tripp
+• Band practice with Mr. Egan

-• Pre-K with Mrs. Schwarzberg
+• Pre-K students work on a math project with Mrs. Barboni

 The Weiss School is a co-ed private school that serves gifted students in PreK-3 through 8th grade in Palm Beach Gardens, Florida.
 A Weiss School education prepares students to think analytically and creatively, act socially responsible, live vigorously, and create imaginatively in a warm and supportive educational environment.